Antoni-Sokolowski/Antoni-Sokolowski/README.md

-# 👋 Hi, I'm Antoni Sokolowski!
+# 👋 Hi, I'm Antoni Sokołowski!

 🎓 **Student** passionate about Quantitative Finance Analysis
 💡 Eager to explore how data and code drive insights in finance